-SVC Hosts 90th Commencement Ceremony with Links to Order Photos & Video
+SVC’s 90th Commencement Ceremony and Links to Order Photos & Video

 Southern Vermont College (SVC) conferred degrees to more than 82 graduates at its 90thCommencement exercises on Saturday, May 13, on the Greystone lawn of the Everett Mansion.
 An Honorary Degree of Humane Letters was awarded to Nicholas M. Donofrio, awarding-winning, former IBM Vice President of Innovation and Technology and IBM Fellow Emeritus.
 Donofrio addressed the graduates as Commencement speaker.

 President David Evans, in his welcoming remarks, urged the graduates to use their knowledge and to pursue the truth in whatever they do.
 “We are in a world now where structures of authority and truth are in flux,” Evans told them, “and where social media often give the platform to the loudest and most aggressive, rather than the most honest and thoughtful.”

 Three selected student class speakers offered sentiments about their experience at SVC in remarks to their classmates: Sara Yetto of Northville, N.Y., Judd Eichorst of Bennington, Vt., and JaShayla Thomas of Copperas Cove, Tex.